Hienomekaanikko/push_swap/README.md

 Push Swap

-Push Swap is a project that focuses on sorting algorithms and organizing code.
+Push Swap is a project that focuses on sorting algorithms and organizing the file structure for a project.
 It leverages previously made functions and offers a great opportunity to dive deep into linked lists.
 The goal is to sort a set of numbers using a limited set of commands while also learning how to manage data structures efficiently.

 🚀 The Project
 The idea behind Push Swap is to take a set of numbers and sort them with a few allowed operations.
 We work with two stacks: stack_a and stack_b.
 Initially, stack_a holds the set of numbers, and stack_b starts off empty.